Grief needs a witness.

 The form of expression and even the witness can be words on a page, a poem, a story or song, paint on a canvas, singing to a tree, carving a stone or talking to God.

 I know two women whose husbands were tragically killed in separate motorcycle accidents.
 One opened a store after her husband died.
 The other woman launched a non-profit.
 After my father passed from cancer, my brother became interested in learning about alternative cancer treatments.
-During the next ten years he researched and then launched www.latestagecancer.com serving to disseminate information for those diagnosed with late stage cancer, offering alternatives and hope.
+During the next ten years he researched and wrote a book www.hopeneverdies.com serving to disseminate information for those diagnosed with late stage cancer, offering alternatives and hope.

-You can plant a garden, pen a book, shoot a film, or build an empire and create some thing, anything, to serve others in their time of need and to remind yourself that in your grief you are not alone.
-In journaling you do not die with your feelings of loss, but slowly they are transformed so something beautiful may grow from your pain.
+You can plant a garden, pen a book, shoot a film, or build an empire and create some thing, anything, to help yourself, or even serve others in their time of need.
+In journaling you do not die with your feelings of loss, but slowly they are seen, witnessed, validated and accepted, There is some relief in that.

 *”Give sorrow words.
 The grief that does not speak whispers the o’er fraught heart and bids it break.”
 William Shakespeare